Plant DetailShow Menu

 Description

-Black-Eyed Susan forgives neglect and has moderate drought tolerance.
-It matures rapidly in average, well-drained soil in sun to partial shade.
-The trick to growing black-eyed Susan is to give it full sun in decent soil.
-Moderate fertility will give you the best flower show, so avoid the edges of lawns where lawn fertilizer will provide excess nitrogen.
+Grow black-eyed Susan in moist, well-drained clay, loam, or sandy soil and in full sun to partial shade.
+Moderate fertility will give you the best flower show so avoid planting it on the edges of lawns where lawn fertilizer will provide excess nitrogen.
+It freely self-seeds and usually remains in the garden.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.